jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**December 8, 2024**_
+Fun fact today: the restaurant rating program Michelin Stars is indeed started and owned by the tire company.

 _**December 7, 2024**_
 Bitcoin's price is still above $100,000 as of now.